domoszlai/juicy-gcode/README.md

+﻿# juicy-gcode

-﻿## Synopsis
+## Synopsis

-Juicy-gcode: Haskell SVG to G-code converter.
+Haskell SVG to G-code converter.
 It aims to support almost all of the SVG features.
 The flavor of the generated G-Code can be configured providing a configuration file.

 ## Installation and usage